PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * DONE: /ranks ladder moveRank did not work to move from one ladder to another

-* When adding a new rank or mine, auto reload all placeholders so they pick up the new entry.
+* DONE: When adding a new rank or mine, auto reload all placeholders so they pick up the new entry.

 * Test BlockEvent perms... they appear like they don't work.